 We made Salmon Arm our base for this journey and stayed at the Bonvoy Marriott Hotel.

 There are several beautiful parks with walking trails in Salmon Arm.
-There is a paved walkway around picturesque Maguire Lake Park for views of the seasonal fountain and Japanese Friendship Gate.
+There is a paved walkway around picturesque MaGuire Lake Park for views of the seasonal fountain and Japanese Friendship Gate.
 The park is a popular spot for wedding photos.

 McGuire Lake Park provide walking trails in Salmon Arm.